Graphis scripta

 Graphis scripta is a crustose lichen in the family Graphidaceae.
-It is commonly called script lichen, secret writing lichen, or similar names, because its growth pattern makes it looks like writing.
+It is commonly called script lichen, secret writing lichen, or similar names, because its growth pattern makes it look like writing.
 Stigmidium microspilum and Arthonia graphidicola are associated lichenicolous fungi.
 It is variable with either curved or stellate apothecia.
 The margins are carbonaceous and raised, without furrows.
-Mature spores are without color, but become brown with age.
+Mature ascospores are without colour, but become brown with age.

+Taxonomy

+The lichen was formally described by Carl Linnaeus in 1753 as Lichen scriptus.
+Erik Acharius later transferred the epithet to the genus Graphis.
+In Acharius's treatment, the name was placed in synonymy with 30 other available names, and in 1923 Alexander Zahlbruckner adopted an even broader circumscription, listing over 100 synonyms under Graphis scripta.
+Graphis is a predominantly tropical genus, and G. scripta is its type species and among the best-known members of the group.
+Graphis is by far the largest genus in the family Graphidaceae; a world-wide key recognised 330 accepted species and listed a further 205 epithets as synonyms.